 There are lots of ways to incorporate rhythm sticks (or any rhythm instruments for that matter) into your rehearsals.
 Tap the steady beat while listening to a piece of music.
 Practice listening for subdivisions by having half of the group play half notes and the other half play quarter notes (or half play quarter notes and half play eighth notes).
 Read rhythm patterns or echo back by tapping the rhythm with sticks instead of clapping.
 Create a rhythmic ostinato to accompany one of your anthems.

-Also, take a look at this post: 11 ways to use rhythm sticks.
+Also, take a look at these posts:

 A fast-paced rhythm game that's a cross between telephone (or Pass a Pattern, as mentioned previously) and a relay race.